influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

 ### InfluxDBClient3.write

 Writes a record or a list of records to InfluxDB.
-A record can be a `Point` object, a line protocol string, or a dict that represents a point, or `DataFrame`.
+A record can be a `Point` object, a dict that represents a point, a line protocol string, or a `DataFrame`.

 The client can write using [_batching_ mode](#batch-writing) or [_synchronous_ mode](#synchronous-writing).